 Is your child an entrepreneur in the making?
 If so, they are not alone.
-Our latest Youth Economy Report shows GoHenry kids earned a total of £148 million in 2021.
-With average weekly earnings now standing at £8.20 per child.
+Our latest Youth Economy Report shows GoHenry kids earned a total of £148 million in 2021, with average weekly earnings now standing at £8.20 per child.
 This represents a 9% increase in earnings per child since 2020, which is more than double the average weekly wage growth for UK adults (4%) in the same period.

-“Earning money helps kids to understand both the value of earning and the value of money by helping them to appreciate the connection between their labour and the financial gain.”
+“Working for pay helps kids to understand both the value of earning and the value of money by helping them to appreciate the connection between their labour and the financial gain.”

 Beth Zemble, VP of Education, GoHenry

 Figures from gov.uk show that 450,000 16-24 year-olds are running small businesses in the UK, and it’s becoming increasingly common for kids to come up with their own money-making enterprises rather than getting a conventional Saturday job.